-President Buhari like many past Nigerian heads of state is living proof of why slavery flourished along the coast of West Africa a few centuries ago.
-While the Europeans, Americans and others nurture, support and encourage their youth to build the edifices that have come to symbolise civilisation and world power, many African kings never had any use for their proliferating population of youths.
+President Buhari, like many past Nigerian heads of state, is living proof of why slavery flourished along the coast of West Africa a few centuries ago.
+The Europeans, Americans and others nurture, support and encourage their youth.
+That is they could build the edifices that symbolise civilisation and world power.
+In contrast, many African kings had no use for their proliferating population of youths.
 Today is no different.
 Diaspora is the dreamland of the Nigerian youth.
-Under Buhari’s administration, the incentive for the Nigerian youth to go overseas for a better life has never been greater because of the lack of opportunities that stare them in the face.
+Under Buhari’s administration, the incentive for the Nigerian youth to go overseas for a better life has never been greater.
+Only because of the lack of opportunities that stare them in the face.
 If leaders have no respect or value for their youth, who will?

 It is the height of administrative laziness for a national leader to have no constructive use for its youth.
-It is why people have to deal with racism daily, as a rule, and glorified slavery, overseas.
-When African leaders start to have a good use for their youth, Africans may just become more than honorary human beings to other races.
+It is why people have to deal with racism daily and glorified slavery overseas.
+When African leaders have a good use for their youth, it will be great.
+Africans may just become more than honorary human beings to other races.

 There are American and Europeans with lots of cash who would like to prove that Africans are naturally prone to be slaves for biblical and scientific reasons.
 I present such people and President Buhari with a challenge.
-The Nigerian government should announce a program [funded by the Americans and Europeans in question] in which Nigerians between the ages of 18 and 25 would apply for relocation visas to any three nations of their choice.
-The only condition is that when they arrive their destinations they will work hard unpaid for 36 calendar months after which they will be granted permanent residents visas as long as they are fully law-abiding.
-That would be tantamount to indentured labour or outright slavery.
+The Nigerian government should announce a program funded by the Americans and Europeans in question.
+It will offer Nigerians between the ages of 18 and 25 a chance to apply for relocation visas to any three nations of their choice.
+The only condition is that when they arrive at their destinations, they will work hard, unpaid for 36 calendar months.
+Then later they will grant them permanent residence visas as long as they are fully law-abiding.
+That would indenture labour or outright slavery.

 At least a million Nigerian youths would voluntarily apply in the 30 days.
-This would be an indication of the youth yelling “Hallelujah!
+This would have the youth yelling, “Hallelujah!
 Anywhere is better than here!” and the evidence of the apparent hopelessness of their fortunes and futures in Nigeria.
-However, the willingness of the youth to work unpaid for 36 months in return for residency would also be decisive evidence that the Nigerian youth are not in any way lazy but ruinously deprived.
-Some leaders have even said forget school and go back to the farms.
+However, the willingness of the youth to work unpaid for 36 months in return for residency is telling.
+It would be decisive evidence that the Nigerian youth is not lazy but ruinously deprived.
+Some leaders in Nigeria have even said to them to forget school and go back to the farms.